NRCHKB/node-red-contrib-homekit-bridged/README.md

 This should output detailed information regarding everything in the homekit context.

 #### The same command gets sent over and over.
 How do I stop that?

+The built in `rbe` node may be placed as needed to only pass on messages if they are different from previous messages.

 #### I only want to get messages when something has been changed in the Home app, but also all messages I send into the homekit node get forwarded, too.
 How do I stop that?